More Information On:

 - Catalyst Grants up to $10,000

-- The Undergraduate Research Opportunity Program provides small research grants to mentors to cover the expense of equipment and materials needed to support UROP student research activity, up to $500 per student.
+The Undergraduate Research Opportunity Program (UROP) provides small research grants to mentors to cover the expense of equipment and materials needed to support UROP student research activity, up to $500 per student.